karolinaCodes/BootcampX/README.md

 # BootcampX
-An application built to learn how to create a database and how to write queries.
+An application built to learn database creation and SQL querying.

 ## ERD